roytang/blog/content/quotes/tic.md

 ### 707

-<hunter> what did the optimist say after jumping off the building rooftop
+&lt;hunter&gt; what did the optimist say after jumping off the building rooftop

-<hunter> "so far so good"
+&lt;hunter&gt; &quot;so far so good&quot;

 ---